STA220-V26/project-sonu-and-nazuke/README.md

 ### 2. Process (`process_data.R`)
-`build_analysis_data()` links the three datasets, flags chronic patients (diabetes or hypertension), derives age and age group variables, and produces the central `analysis_data` target used by all downstream steps.
+`build_analysis_data()` links the three datasets, flags chronic patients, derives age and age group variables, and produces the central `analysis_data` target used by all downstream steps.